Paul Scholes: Football ownership and coaching career

 In 2014, it was announced that Scholes, along with fellow Manchester United legends Gary Neville, Ryan Giggs, Nicky Butt, and Phil Neville, had agreed a deal to purchase Salford City ahead of the 2014–15 season. with plans to get the club to the Football League.
 The group announced they would take part in a special friendly, with Salford facing a Class of '92 team.
 On 22 September, the group agreed to sell a 50% stake in the club to billionaire Peter Lim.

-Having previously informally helped out Nicky Butt with the Manchester United under-19 team during the first half of the 2013–14 season, Scholes agreed to join the United first-team coaching staff on a temporary basis after the sacking of David Moyes until the end of the season as a favour to friend and former teammate Ryan Giggs, following the latter's appointment as interim player-manager on 23 April 2014.
+Having previously informally helped out Nicky Butt with the Manchester United under-19 team during the first half of the 2013–14 season, Scholes agreed to join the United first-team coaching staff on a temporary basis after the dismissal of David Moyes until the end of the season as a favour to friend and former teammate Ryan Giggs, following the latter's appointment as interim player-manager on 23 April 2014.

 In January 2015, Scholes and Phil Neville were caretaker managers of Salford for a 2–1 win over Kendal Town, between the dismissal of Phil Power and appointment of Anthony Johnson and Bernard Morley.

 On 19 November 2017, Scholes and his old teammate, Ryan Giggs, were invited to join in training works for PVF Football Academy in Vietnam.
 With Ryan Giggs, who was chosen to be a development director, Scholes worked as a technical advisor.

-On 11 February 2019, Scholes was appointed as manager of League Two side Oldham Athletic, having been cleared to take the position by the English Football League in light of his ownership of Salford City.
-On 14 March, Scholes resigned as manager, having won once in his seven games, following interference from club owner Abdallah Lemsagam in first team affairs.
+On 11 February 2019, Scholes was appointed as manager of League Two club Oldham Athletic, having been cleared to take the position by the English Football League in light of his ownership of Salford City.
+On 14 March, Scholes resigned as manager, having won one of his seven games in charge, following interference from club owner Abdallah Lemsagam in first-team affairs.

 On 12 October 2020, Scholes was appointed interim head coach of Salford City, following the departure of Graham Alexander.
 Scholes' first game in charge was a 1–0 defeat to Port Vale on 17 October, and he quickly ruled out taking the position on a permanent basis, citing the need for a more experienced manager.
 His first win came three days later with a 3–0 win against struggling Southend United.
-Scholes left the role on 4 November 2020, following the permanent appointment of Richie Wellens to the post.
+Scholes left the role on 4 November, following the permanent appointment of Richie Wellens to the post.

 Outside football

 Media career

 In July 2014, Scholes became a pundit after signing a four-year deal with BT Sport.
 He would also be featuring on ITV's coverage of Champions League and England internationals.
 Scholes previously made an appearance for Sky Sports as a pundit during the 2013–14 season.
 In August, he agreed to become a columnist for The Independent.
 Scholes has been praised for his passionate and no nonsense style of punditry.

+In October 2025, Scholes announced that he had left commentary, in order to accommodate the need for routine for his 20-year-old autistic son.